RSRemya/Statistics/README.md

 # Statistics
-Files related to statics and python is included in it
+Files related to statistics and python is included in it